• Skip to primary navigation

 Chromecast (including Chromecast Ultra) is designed for videos/TVs, and Chromecast Audio for speakers/AVR systems.
 The comparison of Chromecast and Chromecast Audio was explained in detail in this guide.

 Normally, if you have some old but working speakers or AVR systems, you are reluctant to replace them because they usually have become a part of your life.
-It is hard for you to find a “better” new speakers that match the experiences with the old speakers.
+It is hard for you to find “better” new speakers that match the experiences of the old speakers.
 Many old speakers without fancy components actually become better over time.

-Chromecast Audio gives a new life for these speakers.
+Chromecast Audio gives a new life to these speakers.
 You can stream music to these speakers from the latest smartphones or tablets.
 The 3.5mm analogue and digital audio output in Chromecast Audio can easily feed most speakers and AVR systems.

 On the contrary, Chromecast (including Chromecast Ultra) only has an HDMI output.

-So, if your AV system supports HDMI audio input, then, yes, you can use Chromecast to replace Chromecast Audio without reading further.
+So, if your AV system supports HDMI audio input, then yes, you can use Chromecast to replace Chromecast Audio without reading further.

-All music apps (Spotify, Google Play Music, YouTube Music, VLC Player, …) support both Chromecast and Chromecast Audio.
+All music apps (Spotify, Google Play Music, YouTube Music, VLC Player, etc.) support both Chromecast and Chromecast Audio.
 So, you will not run into any app compatibility issues when using Chromecast to replace Chromecast Audio.

 But for many Chromecast Audio owners, their speakers or AV systems may not support HDMI input.
-In fact, probably more than 99.99% speakers and home AVRs in the market do not have an HDMI input.
+In fact, probably more than 99.99% of speakers and home AVRs in the market do not have an HDMI input.

 So, for these users, you need to convert the HDMI audio signal from Chromecast into analogue or digital (SPDIF/optical) output.